 Disney’s Magical Express is free airport-to-hotel transportation for Walt Disney World guests at Disney hotels.
-This post offers tips and FAQ information about Disney’s Magical Express, along with a review examining whether the “free” service is worth your time, or if you should rent a car or look into an alternative shuttle service.
-We’ve used Disney’s Magical Express over 20 times, so we have a good amount of experience with the service.
+This post offers tips and info about DME, along with a review examining whether the service is worth your time, or if you should rent a car or look into an alternative shuttle service.
+We’ve used Disney’s Magical Express over 30 times, so we have a good amount of experience with the service.
+(Last updated November 16, 2017.)

 To take advantage of Disney’s Magical Express, all you need to do is indicate that you want to use it when booking your hotel reservation, and the agent will automatically walk you through the process.
 If you want to add it to your reservation after you make it, you can do that online or by calling 866-599-0951.